sigp/lighthouse/book/src/validator-monitoring.md

 1. If the attestation simulator says that the one or more votes are missed, it means that there is a delay in importing the block.
 The delay could be due to slowness in processing the block (e.g., due to a slow CPU) or that the block is arriving late (e.g., the proposer publishes the block late).
 If the beacon node were to publish the attestation for this slot, the validator will miss one or more votes (e.g., the head vote).

-A grafana dashboard to view the metrics for attestation simulator is available [here](https://github.com/sigp/lighthouse-metrics/blob/master/dashboards/AttestationSimulator.json).